kdw1000/eDNP8331/_eDNP8331_EKFS.md

 ## Python "Hello World!"

 A Python 3 runtime is included in the Linux operating system of the eDNP/8331.
-It is therefore recommended to use a PC workstation with Visual Studio Code (VSC or VC Code, see https://en.wikipedia.org/wiki/Visual_Studio_Code) as development computer, edit the Python source code files on the PC, transfer them via SFTP to the eDNP/8331 Linux file system and execute them there.
+It is therefore recommended to use a PC workstation with Visual Studio Code (VSC or VS Code, see https://en.wikipedia.org/wiki/Visual_Studio_Code) as development computer, edit the Python source code files on the PC, transfer them via SFTP to the eDNP/8331 Linux file system and execute them there.

 ![Overview](https://ssv-comm.de/forum/bilder/8331EK-VSC.png)